zyf0717/fit-diff/README.md

 A comprehensive Shiny Python web application primarily for comparing FIT files from fitness devices.
 This tool provides statistical analysis, interactive visualizations, and LLM-powered insights for fitness data.

+Note: This project is in active development.
+Features and interfaces may change frequently.

 ## Core Features

-- **Interactive Web Interface**: Upload and compare multiple FIT files
+- **Interactive Web Interface**: Upload and compare multiple FIT files, with partial CSV support
 - **Statistical Analysis**: Bias, accuracy, agreement etc.
 - **Interactive Visualizations**: Dynamic plots with zoom, pan, and selection capabilities